Lakes on Mars: Jezero Crater

 Jezero is a crater on Mars located at in the Syrtis Major quadrangle.
 The diameter of the crater is about 49.0 km.
 Thought to have once been flooded with water, the crater contains a fan-delta deposit rich in clays.

 Mars 2020 landing site inside Jezero crater.

 Jezero crater, once considered a site for the Mars Science Laboratory, is the landing site for the Perseverance Mars rover.
 Clay minerals have been detected in and around the crater.
 The Mars Reconnaissance Orbiter identified smectite clays.
 Clays form in the presence of water, so this area probably once held water and maybe life in ancient times.
 The surface in places are cracked into polygonal patterns.
 Such shapes often form when clay dries out.

 Researchers described in a paper, released in March 2015, how an ancient Martian lake system existed in Jezero Crater.
 The study advanced the idea that water filled the crater at least two separate times.
 There are two channels on the northern and western sides of the crater that probably supplied it with water; both of these channels have delta-like deposits near the landing site where sediment was carried by waterband deposited in the lake.
 Pictures show layers and meanders.

 A primary aim of the Mars 2020 mission is to search for signs of ancient life.
 It is hoped that a later mission could then return samples from sites identified as probably containing remains of life.
 To safely bring the craft down, a 12 mi wide, smooth, flat circular area is needed.
 Geologists hope to examine places where water once ponded.
 They would like to examine sediment layers.

+Studies of Jezero by the Perseverance river allowed scientists to piece together a history of the crater and maybe for other impact craters because other craters on Mars may have undergone some of the same processes.

+After a large impact created Jezero Crater, hot magma moved and accumulated under the ground forming what are called intrusions called sills and dikes.
+Since rocks contained large crystals scientist concluded that the magma underwent was very slow cooling over a long period of time.
+Such crystals are produced by very slow cooling.
+Later erosion exposed these old chambers.
+Lava, then came into Jezero.
+The basalt that was formed was detected by Perseverance.
+It also found carbonate minerals.
+These minerals meant that water came in and formed a lake.
+Just looking at satellite pictures of Jezero, one might guess that only minerals derived from sedimentary rocks would be found on the surface.
+However, several classes of rocks were formed that indicated a complex history.